 As a kid, it was a magical thing to watch my mom make this Boston Brown Bread.
 It was steamed in a coffee can or an old B&M Beans can (apparently, this is the ideal size, according to my mother).
 Sure, she could have bought an already-cooked bread in a can at the grocery store, but why would she do that when we could have the much-better, homemade version — chewy and dense, a deep molasses flavor, and bursting with sweet raisins?

 So, on a dreary, rainy day in Florida (thank goodness we don’t get many of these), I spent the afternoon in my kitchen with a list of favorite recipes.
 My husband was especially excited to try this bread, since he had never seen anything cooked in a can on the stove.

 Here’s what it looks like in the steam pan (notice my “chic” can of chicory coffee from New Orleans!):

 Before putting the lid on, I put a piece of foil over the can so steam didn’t make the top of the bread wet.
 After about 1.5 hours, I inserted a long bamboo skewer through the top.
 When it came out clean, I removed it from the pot and let it cool.

 To remove the bread from the can, simply use a can opener to open the other end and push the bread through using the bottom lid.
 This is what it looks like when you remove the bread from the can:

-Here it is, sliced, topped with a slab of salted butter (it’s particularly good in the toaster the next morning, along with another slab of salted butter):
+I love it sliced and topped with a slab of salted butter.
+It’s even better out of the toaster the next morning, along with a slab of that salted butter) 🙂

 - 1 c. raisins